The 5 Best Microphones for Smule (and How to Connect them)

 Here are our recommended options for the best microphones for Smule:

 The 5 Best Microphones for Smule – Our Pick

 1. Shure SM58 (dynamic)

 When you think about a microphone, chances are there is an image in your head that looks a lot like SM58.
 Shure’s model is one of the most used models in the world and for a good reason as well.

 This is a dynamic vocal microphone, which allows for recording and emitting of both singing and speech as well.
 It comes with integrated wind and breath filters which combined with a hard metal grill do their job nicely.
 This is a great all-around microphone that will cover all of your needs and do it well.

-2. Shure MV51 (Condenser – plugs into your phone)
+2. Shure MV51 (condenser – plugs into your phone)

-If you don’t want to get into all of the hassles of buying microphone and interface and carry them around, but want to get a simple, all-in-one microphone, MV51 is your choice.
+If you don’t want to get into all of the hassles of buying a microphone and interface and carry them around, but want to get a simple, all-in-one microphone, MV51 is your choice.
 This is a USB condenser microphone that is designed to be plugged straight into your phone.